olcf/SingularityTools/Titan/CentosBase/README.md

 sh TitanPrep.sh
 rm TitanPrep.sh
 ```
 `TitanPrep.sh` is a small script to create necessary directories in the container used for bind mounting at runtime.
+Alternatively the `TitanPrep.sh` may be run, unprivileged, on the Titan internal login nodes after the container has been built.

 ## Building the container
 ```bash